Deep River Fur Farm ceased operations some 60 years ago.

-This web site is a collection of memories and stories of a time long since passed.
+This web site is a collection of memories and stories from the past.

 Please do not submit requests for employment, purchase of fur animals, or advice on fur farming.

 An aerial view of Deep River Fur Farm.
-Photograph was taken in the late 1960s.
+Photograph was taken in the late 1960s-70s.

 Ausland Girls (L-R) Mary, Irene, Ann, Marge, Mrs Ausland is standing in the doorway

 photograph was taken in the late early 1930s.

 Mink and Fox pens, Ann (left) and Marge Ausland in foreground.

 Mink ranch in the early and mid 1940s.

 Mink sheds in 1943 (right)

 In the foreground, on the right, Rene Massery and